thebitrebels/git-tresor/README.md

 ## Usage

-`git-tresor` uses [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption to encrypt files.
 Below you can see the currently available options.

 ```
 Options